lazariv/hpc-compendium/doc.zih.tu-dresden.de/hackathon.md

 ## twiki2md

 The script `twiki2md` converts twiki source files into markdown source files using pandoc.
-It outputs the markdown source files according to the old pages tree.
+It outputs the markdown source files according to the old pages tree into subdirectories.
 The output and **starting point for transferring** old content into the new system can be found at branch `preview` within directory `twiki2md/root/`.

 ## Steps